-An animal’s eyes have the power to speak a great language.”
+“An animal’s eyes have the power to speak a great language.”

-I have to say I have loved every moment of my dance & fitness career, from the management side, to the training formation teams, the dance competitions and stage work.
-Even though I no longer teach, the creativity of dance is very close to my heart, even if the knees are no longer quite so willing!
+I have to say I have loved every moment of my dance & fitness career, from the management side to the training formation teams, the dance competitions and stage work.
+The creativity of dance is very close to my heart, even if the knees are no longer quite so willing!

-Art is something I almost studied on leaving school, I toyed with the idea of Art College and becoming an interior designer; my house gets continually rearranged as I try to fulfill my love of design!
-I revisited my interest in art when I moved with my husband to Abu Dhabi in 1997.
-I joined a pastel art group and enjoyed the creative process so much, I have never stopped since.
+Art is something I almost studied on leaving school, I toyed with the idea of Art College and becoming an interior designer; my house gets continually rearranged as I try to fulfil my love of design!
+I revisited my interest in art when I moved with my husband to Abu Dhabi in 1997, I joined a pastel art group and enjoyed the creative process so much, I have never stopped since.
 To further my knowledge I studied Pet Portraiture with the London College of Art.